JayaG-gowda/Heritage/README.md

 <h1 align="center">Heritage</h1>

-If you think this repository helped you, tag me on <a href="https://www.linkedin.com/in/jayanna-g-3aaa8a259">LinkedIn</a> and help it reach more people in the community.
+If you think this repository helped you, tag me on <a href="https://www.linkedin.com/in/jayanna-g-3aaa8a259">LinkedIn</a> and help it reach more people in the community. <br><br>

 ![image](https://github.com/JayaG-gowda/Heritage/assets/119968609/524a8072-d49c-4ed8-94c8-85ba322ac6d4)